OnePlus 12 launches in China with up to 24GB of RAM

 — OnePlus (@oneplus) November 27, 2023

-The OnePlus 12’s base model comes with 12GB of RAM and 256GB of storage; however, the handset’s highest-end version comes with 24GB of RAM and 1TB of storage, which is insane.
-While the phone will have this RAM and storage configuration in China, the global version is uncertain, but we’ll learn more when it launches in early 2024.
+The OnePlus 12’s base model comes with 12GB of RAM and 256GB of storage; however, the handset’s highest-end version features 24GB of RAM and 1TB of storage, which is insane.
+While the phone offers this RAM and storage configuration in China, the global version’s specs are uncertain, but we’ll learn more when it launches in early 2024.

-The phone also supports 100W wired fast charging, and wireless charging is back at 50W.
+The phone supports 100W wired fast charging, and wireless charging is back at 50W.
 The OnePlus 12 also has a large 5,400mAh battery.

 Camera-wise, the OnePlus 12 sports a triple camera setup with a 50-megapixel primary shooter, a 64-megapixel periscope telephoto with 3x optical zoom and a 48-megapixel ultrawide shooter.
 It’s odd that the smartphone only offers 3x optical zoom, compared to other devices of this calibre, which offer 5x optical zoom.
-The OnePlus 12 also has a 32-megapixel selfie camera and is powered by the Qualcomm Snapdragon 8 Gen 3.
+The OnePlus 12 also has a 32-megapixel selfie camera and is powered by Qualcomm’s Snapdragon 8 Gen 3.

 Seeing is believing#OnePlus12 pic.twitter.com/N5fCD3zzrg